Giant427/MovementHandler/README.md

 The script automatically adjusts if the character dies and respawns.

+Abilities can be enabled and disabled, plus the whole profile itself.

 ## Keybinds
 - Sprint - `LeftShift`
 - Crouch - `C`